 Now he was starting from scratch and the magic wasn't there for a second act.
 Spotted one day sitting sitting alone at Mt.
 Shasta's former Mt.
 Eddy Bagel Shop, he wore forlorn, not-gonna-happen look.
 (Maybe it might've happened in another place.
 But people of Mt.
 Shasta region, each doing own thing and often going deep within with mountain's powerful meditative influence, appeared to seldom rally together for much of ANYthing.)

 For perhaps most revealing and inspiring book ever written on Findhorn, check out Paul Hawkins's The Magic of Findhorn.

 Following excerpt is from 2007 book, Strange Days Indeed: Memories of the Old World, by Stuart R. Ward

-The conversation in old sauna actually happened.
+The conversation in the old sauna actually took place.

 In the '90s and double-aughts I felt pulled to Stewart Mineral Springs, a rural rustic resort a half-hour's drive across Shasta Valley from home.
 Nestled in steep alpine canyon amid thick stands of pine and cedar with rushing creek tumbling through, the place was another world.